snowplow/advanced-analytics-web-accelerator/content/upload/upload_1.md

 #### **Step 4:** Create the **ATOMIC.SAMPLE_EVENTS** table

-The Snowplow pipeline creates context fields as arrays however for the web data model to work, these need to be converted to varchars.
+The Snowplow pipeline creates context fields as arrays, however for the web data model to work, these need to be converted to varchars.
 Run the below DDL statement in your SQL editor:

 <!-- The Snowplow pipeline creates context fields as arrays not varchars for Snowflake, therefore in order for the web data model to work they need to be converted.
 Run the below DDL statement in your SQL editor of choice: -->